sherlockieee/sherlockieee.github.io/_posts/life-lessons.md

 - Incorporate reflection into your life, whether alone i.e. journaling, or with other people i.e. therapy/ talking to loved ones.
 - Make decisions and commit.
 After that, no second-guessing, no looking back and regretting.
 Even if you make the wrong decision, learn from it and keep moving forward.
 - The time it takes to make a decision should be inversely correlated to how easy it is to reverse it.
 I.e. take a short time to decide what you are wearing, but a long time to decide who you are going to marry.
+- Most questions, doubts and worries become nothing 10 years from now.
+Keep that in mind if you find yourself putting in too much energy for something insignificant long-term.
+- People come and people go, only you stay.
+Learn to prioritize yourself, and to be contented with yourself.
+You wouldn't want to befriend someone who make you feel miserable all the time, so don't be that person to yourself.

 ## Happiness